 I would like to start by expressing our deepest gratitude to you, Ohio's Lawmakers, for your support of the developmental disability field over the past several years and for allowing us the opportunity to testify again in front of this Committee.
-Two years ago Ohio's state operating budget set the foundation for us to begin to seriously take on the workforce issue by increasing Homemaker Personal Care (rates) so we could raise the average wage for Direct Support Professionals.
-It also allowed us to continue to support the specialized services our Intermediate Care Facilities (ICF) provide by continuing a rate formula that allows for growth.
+Two years ago Ohio's state operating budget set the foundation for us to begin to seriously take on the workforce issue through a few important avenues: by increasing Homemaker Personal Care (rates) so we could raise the average wage for Direct Support Professionals and continue to support the specialized services our Intermediate Care Facilities (ICF) provide by continuing a rate formula that had recently been finalized after years of stakeholder negotiation.
 This was the first serious attempt to address the workforce issue in nearly two decades.